Aryan0610/Calendar/README.md

 **Calendar Version 3**
 </br>
 This version has been updated to have a task manger.
 The task manger can also check if the task has been completed or not.
 An header for the page has also been added.
+The page has also been made resposive.
 </br>
 ![](Images/md%20images/v3%20ss.png)